wmo-im/GTStoWIS2/README.rst

 file type suffix taking care of the encoding.

 The topic tree should not mention encoding or format.
-For example, T1=D,G,H all become "model"
+For example, T1=D,G,H all become "model".

+In the module, the routine *mapAHLtoRelPath(ahl)* examines T1 and T2 and guesses at an appropriate type suffix if none is present.